vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 If a request fails, the user can catch the error in the loader and return it differently

+TODO: expand

+### AbortSignal

+The loader receives in a second argument access to an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) that can be passed on to `fetch` and other Web APIs.
+If the navigation is cancelled because of errors or a new navigation, the signal will abort, causing any request using it to be aborted.

 ## SSR

+TODO: probably need an API to allow using something else than a simple `ref()` so the data can be written anywhere and let user serialize it.

 ### Avoiding double fetch on the client

+TODO: an API to set the initial value of the cache before mounting the app.

 ## Performance